leadstar116/wp_scriptsqaure/plugins/autocomplete-woocommerce-orders/readme.txt

 7. Pick the mode that suits you best

 == Changelog ==

+= 1.3.1 =
+* Fixed bug where plugin didn't recognise 'off' mode

+= 1.3.0 =
+* Re-worked entire module to make automatically completing orders much more streamlined

+= 1.2.2 =
+* Added logic back in for automatically completing Virtual orders

+= 1.2.1 =
+* Reverted some core logic.
+It looks like this isn't working for some other gateways.
+A fix has also been pushed for Virtual orders

+= 1.2.0 =
+* Altered logic to make sure that only paid (processing/completed) orders are marked

 = 1.1.0 =
 * Minor information updates and compatibility checks